 Yes, I used the word that everyone loves to hate.
 Moist.
 But, it really is an accurate descriptor when making the best pumpkin bread!

-There’s nothing worse than dry pumpkin bread (or any cake or quick bread, for that matter).
+There’s nothing worse than dry bread (or any cake or quick bread, for that matter).
 Many pumpkin bread recipes call for oil along with the pumpkin puree to give the loaves their moist, sliceable crumb.

 Aunt Ellen liked to use butter.
 Of course she did.
 Hello, family resemblance!